anastr/SpeedView/README.md

 # Attributes

-and also you can change everything in XML, see this Attributes :
+and also you can change everything in XML, see this Attributes for **all Speedometers** :

 ```xml